 St. Ann & the Holy Trinity is a National Historic Landmark and was recognized by the World Monuments Fund as a site important to the city and to architectural history.
 The building’s preservation is a responsibility that falls not just to the parish, but also to the community of which is an integral part.

 The challenges to restoration, repair and maintenance have been constant and challenging.
 Many of the building’s problems date to the twelve years it stood empty and untended in the late 1950s and 1960s.
 Over the years, and with much public support, roofs and windows have been restored and most recently, the decorative ceiling of the sanctuary has been stabilized.
 It is a safe and beautiful place for the many uses it serves – performances, presentations, meetings, exhibitions and of course worship.

-Restoration of the Tower
+Campaign for Restoration of the Church Tower

 Please help us restore the integrity of this magnificent building’s entryway and the spirit of welcome it reflects.